Engoo Blog Conversation

 To recap, here's our game plan for free-talk lessons with absolute beginners:

-- If their answer is "no," start asking them beginner-friendly questions.
+2. If they don't, start asking them beginner-friendly questions.